 CONDITIONS POSSIBLE CAUSES CORRECTIONS 9.
 UVOLT LED is illuminated. a.
 The applied operating voltage is outside of the tolerance (+10%/-15%) of the nameplate operating voltage. b.
 The DCM fuse is open. c.
 A component failure has occurred on the DCM. a.
 Apply the correct operating voltage to the actuator per the voltage stamped on the nameplate.b.
 Replace the open fuse, see page 44.c.
 Replace the DCM.
 10. The actuator will only move at a very slow speed when using the Handswitch or override terminals. a.
 The DCM does not detect a valid position signal from the position sensor. b.
-The max. travel time is set to a high value (max. allowable time is 300 seconds). a.
+The max. travel time is set to a high value (max. allowable time is 150 seconds for the 57-109 and 400 seconds for the 57-209). a.
 Verify the position sensor connection.
 Use the posism Serial command to read the sensor value.
 If communications are OK, the posism Serial command should report 128 as the first number. b.
-Adjust max. travel time via HART or Serial closer to the minimum (30 seconds).
+Adjust max. travel time via HART (MaxTravelTm) or Serial (drvtiming) closer to the minimum (9 seconds for the 57-109 and 20 seconds for the 57-209).
 11. All LEDs are illuminated or flashing. a.
 A component failure has occurred on the DCM. a.
 Replace the DCM.
 12. FWD or REV LED is illuminated, actuator is not moving, and there are no other status alarms. a.
 Handswitch is in the STOP position.b.
 CW or CCW limit switch is open. a.
 Turn the Handswitch to the AUTO position.b.
 Verify limit switch is set outside of electrically calibrated limits & readjust or replace, if necessary.
 14. Actuator will not hold position with Handswitch in STOP.
 Self-Locking Mechanism (SLM) is damaged. a.
 Rebuild the SLM assembly, see page 41.
 15. Actuator POWER LED is flashing, but does not respond to Demand signal, Handswitch or override terminals. a.
-The emergency override STOP terminal (31) is connected to the common terminal (28).b.
-The safety shutoff circuit is damaged.c.
+The emergency override STOP terminal (31) is connected to the common terminal (28). b.
+The safety shutoff circuit is damaged. c.
 The Handswitch is damaged. a.
 Remove the connection from terminal 31 to terminal 28.b.
 Contact the factory.c.
 Replace the Handswitch, see page 47.
 16. HART communications cannot be established with the DCM. a.
 The Device Description (DD) file is not installed. b.
 The HART communicator is not compatible with Beck equipment. c.
 The HART communications circuit on the DCM is damaged. a.
 Install the Beck MK-2 DD on your HART device. b.
 Utilize a compatible HART communicator or configure the actuator through the Serial port. c.
 Replace the DCM.
 17. Position Feedback signal at terminals 37 and 38 remains constant or is erratic. a.
 The position feedback circuit on the DCM is damaged. a.
 Replace the DCM.
 18. POWER LED is pulsing bright to dim. a.
 This is a normal condition indicating the processor is functioning. a.
 No action required.
 19. Output shaft rotates opposite of desired direction when applying a 4-20 mA Demand signal. a.
 The rotation direction is incorrectly configured. a.
 Configure the rotation direction using pushbutton, HART, or Serial method.
-20. Modbus communications cannot be established with the DCM.
+20. Modbus communications cannot be established with the DCM. a.
 Communications failure, communications errors or other configuration problem.
 Follow the procedures in the "Modbus Troubleshooting" section beginning on page 96.